 Instead of calling women “victims” and proclaiming them “blameless,” women need to feel they can walk away from any man under any circumstances.
-We do this by teaching girls early on that they are strong, and don’t need a boyfriend or husband to complete them.
+We do this by teaching girls early on that they are emotionally strong, and don’t need a boyfriend or husband.

 Ah, yeah, they can.

-The only time it gets complicated is if the woman has allowed the violence to escalate to the point her abuser feels entitled to kill her, as in the case of OJ Simpson.
-Then leaving gets dangerous, but there are many opportunities to leave before he develops that sense of entitlement.
-There’s a lot of time between his first smack and his thinking it’s okay to kill.
+The only time it gets complicated is if the woman has allowed the violence to escalate to a point where her abuser feels entitled to kill her, as in the case of OJ Simpson.
+Then leaving is dangerous, but there are many opportunities to leave before he develops that sense of entitlement.
+There’s a lot of time between his first smack in the face and his thinking he has the right to kill her.